jpaulm/babelparser/README.md

 ```

-In this logic _all_ characters between the angle brackets will be copied, including line-ends.
-This logic can easily be expanded to meke it more sophisticated.
+In this diagram _all_ characters between the angle brackets will be copied, including line-ends.
+This logic can easily be expanded to make it more sophisticated.

 A working example of the use of BabelParser can be found in https://github.com/jpaulm/parsefbp .